 In this session, we will cover the areas needed to provide you a good understanding your roles and responsibilities and what examiner expectations are of this position including:

-Day 2: BSA: Emerging Trends
+Day 2: BSA: Advanced Issues and Emerging Trends

 - SAR or No SAR! – When to file and when to investigate

-- Navigating the who, what, when, where why of SARs: Tips for writing comprehensive SAR narratives
+- Tips for documenting comprehensive SAR narratives

 BSA compliance is not just about properly completing regulatory reports, but also being aware of the emerging trends that face the banking industry.
 This session will be dedicated to those issues that worry you the most.
 It is designed to provide an overview of all other high-risk pressing issues that you face.

-- Regulatory enforcement actions
+- Overview of regulatory enforcement actions

 Robin Guthridge, Senior Manager, CAMS, CRCM, Wipfli LLP

-Kristen Ferwerda, Senior Compliance Specialist, Wipfli LLP
+Kristen Ferwerda, Manager, CRCM, Wipfli LLP

 Registration Fee (This fee includes materials, lunch, and refreshments)